 As we believe the reading scheme should fit the child’s needs, and not the child fit into one scheme, we use a range of reading schemes to support reading.
 These include Oxford Reading Tree, Collins, Rigby Star and Osbourne Books.
 We have a Literacy Teaching Assistant who supports the delivery of phonic and reading lessons across the school.

-All of our resources follow an exciting growth mind set and problem-solving approach.
-All children are encouraged to believe in their ability to master maths and are empowered to succeed through curiosity and persistence, while tackling the same concepts at the same time and progressing together as a whole class.
-Children are encouraged to independently select and get the resources they need and through peer and group marking at the Marking Table they can their learning and work out the correct answers together.
+All children are encouraged to believe in their ability to master maths and are empowered to succeed through curiosity and persistence while tackling the same concepts at the same time and progressing together as a whole class.
+Children are encouraged to independently select and get the resources they need to be successful and through peer and group marking at the Marking Table they can improve their learning and work out the correct answers together.

-Children are encouraged to explore their curiosities and theories relating to Science.
+Here at Ethelbert Road, children are encouraged to explore their curiosities and theories relating to Science.
 We ensure that children are excited and intrigued by the topics, through varied and exciting activities and investigations.
-Our science Weeks are very popular.
 We strive to incorporate Science across the curriculum, linking themes from other topics or organised days, events and trips to the subject.
 Our curriculum aims to broaden the children's scientific view of, and respect for the world around them, whilst promoting a love for enquiry and a desire for exploring new things.
+During our annual Science Weeks, the children have the opportunity to observe, investigate, explore, ask questions and understand more about the world around them.

 We are always eager to work with professionals within the STEM industries to promote a positive attitude towards the exciting and fascinating world of Science, Technology, Engineering and Maths.
-With this in mind, we have a fantastic Go Kart Club where children design build and race their Go Kart.
-It is important for the children to understand the various routes and diverse career opportunities within the STEM industries and for the children to see that scientists are not old men in white coats but young women, students and anyone with a curiosity about the natural world.
+With this in mind, we have a well-established Go Kart Club where children design, build and race their Go Kart.

 We value the contribution that ICT can make for the benefit of all pupils, staff, parents, governors and the wider community.
 Our aim is to provide an ICT rich environment which allows pupils to gain the confidence and ability to prepare them for the challenge of a rapidly developing and changing technological world.